 Dr. Sachs had worked with many couples to improve their relationship and minimize any negative impact of ADHD on the couple.
 He wrote the book Helping Your Husband with ADHD.

 Relationships tend to suffer the pressure and strains of everyday life—especially if one partner has ADD/ADHD.
-Do these problems sounds like you or your partner?
+Do these problems sound like you or your partner?

-- Difficulty listening and paying attention.
+Difficulty listening and paying attention.
 An individual with ADHD may “zone out” or talk out of turn, making it difficult to communicate.
-It can also cause the partner to feel as though what he or she has to say doesn’t matter or isn’t valued.
+It can also cause the partner to feel as though what they have to say doesn’t matter or isn’t valued.

-Being able to manage conflict, arguments in an understanding manner is the foundation to a good relationship.
-Couples counseling helps couples recognize and resolve conflicts by gaining better understanding of one another in order to improve their relationship.
+Being able to manage conflict or arguments in an understanding manner is the foundation of a good relationship.
+Couples counseling helps couples recognize and resolve conflicts by gaining a better understanding of one another in order to improve their relationship.
 During therapy, couples will find themselves in a caring and supportive environment that will help them find a way through any difficulties or challenges that they may be facing.
-Couples that seek counseling to improve a troubled relationship may be dealing with issues such as communication problems, trust issues, stress, financial problems, sexual difficulties, parenting challenges, substance abuse, anger management and infidelity and divorce.
+Couples that seek counseling to improve a troubled relationship may be dealing with issues such as communication problems, trust issues, stress, financial problems, sexual difficulties, parenting challenges, substance abuse, anger management, and infidelity and divorce.

 With couples counseling, destructive patterns can be recognized and addressed; conflict and communication can be improved, and new relationship skills can be learned.
 Couples can start to feel more confidence and less anxiety towards each other.
 Call the Sachs Center for information on couples counseling.
 646-807-8900